 Zoning Code

 Zoning codes and land use regulations are also pivotal in conversions.
-These codes dictate how a building or space can be used, and they often include provisions for setbacks, building height, and land use categories.
+These codes govern the usage of a building or space, often incorporating provisions for setbacks, building height, and land use categories.

-KJASons® is well-versed in navigating these regulations to ensure that their retrofit projects align with local zoning codes and land use requirements.
+KJASons® navigates these regulations adeptly, ensuring that their retrofit projects align with local zoning codes and land use requirements.

 This expertise is crucial in maximizing the utility of space while complying with legal and regulatory constraints.